Mazchoo/Cuda-Accelerated-Sewing-Simulation/README.md

 # Cuda Accelerated Sewing Simulation

-## Project Goal
+## Description

-Models sewing form a basic pattern using a dynamic avatar from an .obj file.
+Python simulation of clothing model from a basic 2D pattern using and a dynamic avatar from an .obj file.
 Models tensile forces, gravity, collisions and sewing constraints.

+Currently in progress of adding:
-Use Cuda acceleration to acheive real time simulation.
-Displays result in OpenGL rendering context.
+* Use Cuda acceleration to acheive real time simulation.

-## Demonstration with pictures
+* Display result in OpenGL rendering context
+* Load design directly from a .dxf

+## Pictures for context

 Sewing simulation with full shirt